bluesky/bluesky-adaptive/docs/source/how-to/extend-my-tool.md

 An abstract base class like `base.Agent` will protect you at runtime from missing any of the required methods.
 This allows your tool to receive data, make decisions, and suggest future actions.
 The instructions here are the same as above, but the agent specific methods should also return a dictionary that is stored as an event document in the Bluesky document model.
-Again, the `tell` method should be fast, as this happens every time a new event is emitted.
+Again, the `tell` method should be fast, as this happens every time a new event is emitted. `tell_many` does not need to be implemented here, as the ABC holds a default, but if vectorized operations are possible, it is recommended to implement it.
 The `ask` and `report` have no obligation to be quick, as they are not necessarily called in the same tight loop.

     ```python
-    from bluesky_adaptive.agents.base import Agent
-    from numpy.typing import ArrayLike
-    from typing import Tuple

     class YourAsyncAgent(Agent):
         def __init__(self, *args, **kwargs):
             super().__init__(*args, **kwargs)